aws-powertools/powertools-lambda-dotnet/libraries/src/AWS.Lambda.Powertools.Tracing/README.md

 # AWS.Lambda.Powertools.Tracing

-Powertools tracing is an opinionated thin wrapper for [AWS X-Ray .NET SDK](https://github.com/aws/aws-xray-sdk-dotnet/) a provides functionality to reduce the overhead of performing common tracing tasks.
+Powertools for AWS Lambda (.NET) tracing is an opinionated thin wrapper for [AWS X-Ray .NET SDK](https://github.com/aws/aws-xray-sdk-dotnet/) a provides functionality to reduce the overhead of performing common tracing tasks.

 ## Key Features